Skip to main content

 Benefiber is approved by the Food and Drug Administration (FDA) as a dietary fiber supplement.
 Due to its ability to add bulk to the stool, it is used off-label, or without FDA approval, as a laxative to treat constipation.

-Metamucil is approved as a fiber dietary supplement and in the treatment of occasional constipation.
+Metamucil is approved as a fiber dietary supplement and for the treatment of occasional constipation.
 Metamucil’s ability to build bulk in the stool helps produce bowel movements that are easier to pass.
 Metamucil is also indicated in the reduction of risk of coronary heart disease.
 This is due to its ability to bind fatty acids and remove them from the body, thereby decreasing LDL cholesterol.
 Metamucil is used off-label to help control blood sugar in patients with diabetes mellitus.
-One randomized, controlled trial showed that Metamucil may be beneficial in decreasing symptoms of irritable bowel syndrome as well.
+One randomized, controlled trial showed that Metamucil may also be beneficial in decreasing symptoms of irritable bowel syndrome.

 Condition Benefiber Metamucil